mikewoodhouse/stan_on_rails/README.md

 I have a fair amount of detail at the match level from about 1995 onwards, available in the Excel spreadsheets I used from then to produce the season averages.
 Longer term, I have a (somewhat vague as yet) plan to import that data and make it available via Stan.
 # To-Do List
 In no particular order...
 * Look at migrating the whole thing to a SPA in some way.
 (Very blue-sky, this).
-Even further, could it be an even more static site (so potentially hosted somewhere like GitHub at minimal/no cost?) using something like this: https://phiresky.github.io/blog/2021/hosting-sqlite-databases-on-github-pages/
+Even further, could it be an even more static site (so potentially hosted somewhere like GitHub at minimal/no cost?) using something like this: https://phiresky.github.io/blog/2021/hosting-sqlite-databases-on-github-pages/ or just pushing all the data into the browser as text (there's only a little over 1MB of historical data if we convert to JSON) and building the queries & results there?
 * Does the data need to be in a SQL database at all?
 What would it look like as a (chunky) JSON file, I wonder?
 * A lot of the pages really need some parameterisation, filters, etc. For example, there are a ton of people who've played one match: we probably don't need to see those unless we demand to do so.
 Maybe a five-match minimum default?
 * Lots more reports, ideally to cover at least the full set printed in the 60-year book (some additional data might need to be sourced for total coverage)